joshua-8/ZephyrTests/README.md

 * I made a HBridge class for Zephyr (though it isn't made to be portable to other embedded frameworks).
 * I used a PCB I had made with an ESP32 and a HBridge https://github.com/RCMgames/RCM-Hardware-V4
 ## [esp32_motor_ctrl](https://github.com/joshua-8/ZephyrTests/tree/main/esp32_motor_ctrl)
-* uses a control loop to control the motor speed based on feedback received from an I2C sensor
+* uses a PID control loop to control the motor speed based on feedback received from an I2C sensor
 * I made a portable version of the [library](https://github.com/rcmgames/bsed) for the device I made that reads quadrature encoders and sends the data over I2C
 * I made a control loop class that uses difference equations so it could be used with control loops other than PID.